yush2106/stm32-labs/29-pwm-10khz-half-pulsewidth/README.md

 Set NUCLEO-L476RG PB3 pin for PWM timer channel 2 output.

-It connects to Arduino UNO A0 pin, and display waveform with the ZaidaScope.
+It connects to Arduino UNO A0 pin, and displays waveform with the ZaidaScope.

 ## Process Step